GenericP3rson/docs-1/docs/motor-sdk/reference/java.md

 ```java
 public CreateAccountResponse createAccount(String password);
 ```
 Creates an account given a password.
-Automatically generates a preshared key which is kept in Android's shared preferences.
+Automatically generates a pre-shared key which is kept in Android's shared preferences.

 ### Login